Autism Therapist

 3. Develop Practical Skills for Daily Life

-Whether you need help managing time, setting boundaries, or communicating effectively, I’ll guide you in developing tools that work for you.
+Whether you need help managing time, setting boundaries, or communicating effectively, your autism therapist will guide you in developing tools that work for you.
 These might include:

 - Time-blocking techniques to improve focus (for ADHD)